Libraries & Data

 More colors with PyPalettes

 Thanks to the pypalettes library, it's super easy to use a large number of palette in your seaborn/matplotlib charts.
-You can find your dream palette in the color palette finder, and use the get_hex()
+You can find your dream palette in the color palette finder, and use the load_cmap()

-function with the name of the palette you want.
-Here is an example with the Acadia
+function with the name of the palette you want and then access the colors

 palette:

-from pypalettes import get_hex
+from pypalettes import load_cmap

-colors = get_hex('Acadia')
+colors = load_cmap("Acadia").colors

-fig, ax = plt.subplots(figsize=(10,10), dpi=300)
+fig, ax = plt.subplots(figsize=(10, 10), dpi=300)

 ax.stackplot(